 can totally change your face, but they don't have

 Want to make your brows pop or frame that perfect bold lip color?
 Looking for a way to show off your cheekbones, or even make your legs look longer?
 We got you.
-Ahead, you'll find pared-down, illustrated guides that will show you exactly where to place your favorite makeup to subtly
+Ahead, you'll find pared-down, illustrated guides that will show you exactly where to place your favorite makeup

 shade and brighten with ease.